edoliberty/vector-search-class-notes/README.md

 **The class contents below are tentative.**

 1. Introduction to Vector Search [Matthijs]
+	* 1/2h of intro to the course (w/ Edo)
 	* Embeddings as an information bottleneck.
 Instead of learning end-to-end, use embeddings as an intermediate representation
 	* Advantages: scalability, instant updates, and explainability
 	* Typical volumes of data and scalability.
 Embeddings are the only way to manage / access large databases
 	* The embedding contract: the embedding extractor and embedding indexer agree on the meaning of the distance.
 Separation of concerns.
 	* The vector space model in information retrieval
 	* Vector embeddings in machine learning
+	* Define vector, vector search, ranking -- retrieval -- recall

 1. Text embeddings [Matthijs]
 	* 2-layer word embeddings.
 Word2vec and fastText, obtained via a factorization of a co-occurrence matrix.
 Embedding arithmetic: king + woman - man = queen, (already based on similarity search)